sagemath/sage-archive-2023-02-01/src/doc/en/developer/portability_testing.rst

 typical ``minimal`` build followed by ``make ptest`` to succeed; and plenty of time for a typical ``standard`` build to succeed.

+Build logs become available as "artifacts" when all jobs of the workflow have finished.
+Each job generates one tarball.
+"Annotations" highlight certain top-level errors or warnings issued during the build.

+The following procedure seems to work well for testing branches during development.
+Create a branch from a recent beta release that contains the default GitHub Actions configuration; name it ``TESTER``, say.
+Edit ``$SAGE_ROOT/.github/workflows/tox.yml`` to include the system configurations that you wish to test.
+Commit and push the branch to your GitHub fork of sage.
+Next, push your development branch to your GitHub repository and create a pull request against the ``TESTER`` branch.
+This will trigger the GitHub Actions workflow.

 ..
    Workflow for responding to portability bug reports